Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * M1 means X, Y, Z, I, J, K, U, V, W G-Code (tool vectors)
 * M2 means X, Y, Z without orientation information.
 Forward and inverse kinematics calculate only coordinates and ignore endpoint's orientation.

-An:a:alpha:theta:d:home:min:max

-* n is the number of the axis, starting with 1
+Ajoint:ztrans:zrot:xtrans:xrot:home:minangle:maxangle
+* joint 1 is describing the transformations, so that the resulting coordinate system at axis 2
+* ztrans = d offset in Z direction
+* zrot = theta rotation by Z axis, added to the variable theta angle (so the position of 0 degrees can be altered)
-* a is the distance between Z and former Z axis.
+* xtrans = a is the distance between Z and former Z axis.
 If alpha is 0, 90 or -90, it is the arm length
-* alpha, which is the X axis rotation and is as high as the Z and former Z angle difference.
+* xrot = alpha, which is the X axis rotation and is as high as the Z and former Z angle difference.
 Often 0, 180, 90 or -90 degrees
-* theta rotation by Z axis, added to the variable theta angle (so the position of 0 degrees can be altered)
-* d offset in Z direction
 * home, min, max angles of theta if rotatioal axis.
 Home, min and max position in mm for a prismatic axis.

-**Example**: M669 A1:200:0:-90:0:0:-90:90
+**Example**: tbd

-axis1's parameters:
-* 200 is arm length (Z axis distance)
-* 0 alpha=0, so no rotation around the X axis
-* -90 theta correction (e.g. axis2 0 degree will be vertical instead of horizontal)
-* 0 d, displacement in Z axis direction is 0
-* 0 theta angle set when homing the axis
-* -90 minimun theta angle
-* 90 maximum theta angle
+...

 **B** alternative to DH parameters, defining all 3 axes